-The Modular Cognition Framework: began life in 2000 as a development of an earlier attempt ( the ‘UGC’ model) by a linguist and a psychologist interested in language, namely Michael Sharwood Smith (Heriot-Watt University and John Truscott (National Tsing Hua, Hsinchu, Taiwan), to answer a basic question in language acquisition research, namely how children and adults acquire a language of languages as a by-product of language processing.
-Their background assumption was that any explanation would have to include the idea supported by many linguists today that human language ability depended in one way or another upon systems or systems that have evolved specifically for this purpose, in other words what is often referred to as the language faculty.
+The Modular Cognition Framework: began life in 2000 as a development of an earlier attempt ( the ‘UGC’ model) by a linguist and a psychologist interested in language, namely Michael Sharwood Smith (Heriot-Watt University) and John Truscott (National Tsing Hua, Hsinchu, Taiwan), to answer a basic question in language acquisition research, namely how children and adults acquire a language as a by-product of language processing.
+Their background assumption was that any explanation would have to include the idea supported by many linguists today that human language ability depended in one way or another upon systems or systems that have evolved specifically for this purpose, in other words, what is often referred to as the language faculty.

 Language: a window on the mind